Uniswap/docs/versioned_docs/version-V1/guides/nifty-smashers/tribes.md

 - The bomb has a flying curve and doesn't fly straight like bananas (if the bomb is not detonated prior, it remains on the ground)
 - The bomb explodes after some time or after the SA button is pressed a second time
 - Currently, the bomb can hit an opponent by hitting it or by explosion
-- Bombs are the only SA that can hit the throwing Degen itself with its explosion
+- Bombs are the only SA that can hit the throwing DEGEN itself with its explosion
 - Bombs can also be hit with a bat and fly in the aimed direction